yp-edu/data-science/README.md

 # Data Science Course

-Additional material for the Data Science course.
+Resources for the practical sessions of the data science course at Sorbonne University.

 ## `colab` setup